New and ready to download: Comprehensive 2017-18 Trail Map

 Champlain Area Trails (CATS) creates and maintains hiking and cross-country ski trails in New York’s Champlain Valley that link communities, connect people with nature, and promote economic vitality.
 In its short history, CATS has developed over 40 miles of trails.
 CATS’ goal is to extend its trails throughout the Champlain Valley and connect them to trails in the Adirondack Mountains, Vermont, and Quebec giving residents and visitors the opportunity to “Hike the Lake.”

 You can help create and maintain trails by participating in our trail projects.
 Join our email list to keep abreast of where and when you can help.

 Below is a brief description of trails in New York’s central Champlain Valley.
 Some are ours and others are owned and managed by other organizations.

 Note: We are still writing descriptions for some of the trails – if you want to write a description please an email to email@example.com.

 Trail Maps are available as noted below.
 Please check back for new map postings.

-Bartlett Pond – McConley Rd Trail (#39 on 2016/17 Map) (8 mi RT, easy) Westport Trailhead at McConley Rd just west of Stevenson Rd.
+Bartlett Pond – McConley Rd Trail (#42 on 2017/18 Map) 8 mi RT, easy.
+Westport Trailhead on McConley Rd just west of Stevenson Rd.
 Moriah trailhead at end of Bartlett Pond Rd.
-Trail follows seasonal road through Adirondack foothills called “West Champlain Hills” to Mineville.
-Good for biking, skiing. (owners/managers – Towns of Westport and Moriah & PL)
+Trail follows seasonal road through forests of West Champlain Hills.
+Okay to go around gates. (owners/mgrs – Towns of Westport and Moriah & PL)